Ellisthion/dnd/docs/index.md

 The Campaign Reference is still incomplete, and subject to change.
 :::

+Welcome to your one-stop reference for everything about <span class="redacted" style="width: 5rem"><!-- When I said redacted I meant it --></span> and <span class="redacted" style="width: 6.4rem"><!-- No secrets for you! --></span>, twin campaigns  taking place at the same time in the same world.

 Learn about the campaign world, character creation, and campaign-specific rules.

 <div class="home-nav-links">